0install/docs/docs/tools/0release/index.md

 Looks good.
 If you killed the release script (with CTRL-C), run it again now to return to the Publish/Fail prompt.
 Choose `Publish` (you can just type `p<Return>`).

+!!! note
-Note: 0release will sign the release tag using your GPG key.
+    0release will sign the release tag using your GPG key.
 If you don't have one, use `gpg --gen-key` to create one now.
 If you have multiple keys, pass `-k ID` to 0release to choose which one you want to use.

 The temporary files (`release-status` and the extracted `helloworld-0.1` directory) are removed, and it creates a `merged.xml` feed.
 In our case, that's just the same as the one we tested, but if we were releasing a program that needed compiling, it would gather together the source and all the binaries into one feed here.